 Alcohol education in Ocean City, Maryland is often required after a DUI or DWI arrest.
 It becomes part of the process once you’re pulled into the court system.
 A simple mistake—just one night out, a couple of drinks too many, and a decision to drive—can change everything.
 Maryland courts take drinking and driving seriously.
 But the system also believes in second chances.
 That is where alcohol education programs come in.

 Think of it like the story of the ancient lighthouse keepers.
 They kept the flame alive to warn sailors of the rocky shore.
 Alcohol education works the same way.
 It lights a path back to safety after you drift off course.
-It shows the court you understand the risks of drinking and driving.
-It shows you’re willing to make changes.
+Also, it shows the court you understand the risks of drinking and driving.
+Lastly, it shows you’re willing to make changes.

 Court-Ordered Alcohol Education After DUI or DWI